-- better yields and yield consistency; - availability of equipment with better stubble clearance and other sowing practicalities; - · improved water-use efficiency (drought tolerance); - delay of canopy closure to minimise disease risk and for easier management; - option to sow early and minimise foliar disease risks with a bigger crop canopy; - better weed control through minimised soil disturbance; - · option of shielded sprayers for weed control inter-row; and - improved harvesting speeds and efficiency.
+- better yields and yield consistency; - availability of equipment with better stubble clearance and other seeding practicalities; - improved water use efficiency (drought tolerance); - delay of canopy closure to minimise disease risk and for easier management; - option to seed early and minimise foliar disease risks with a bigger crop canopy; - better weed control through minimised soil disturbance; - option of shielded sprayers for weed control inter-row; and - improved harvesting speeds and efficiency.16

-If row spacing is doubled, the sowing rate per row must also be doubled to achieve the same plant density.
+If row spacing is doubled, the seeding rate per row must also be doubled to achieve the same plant density.
 This is significant for seeders with one seed meter per row, but relatively unimportant in air seeders where one meter supplies all or part of the machine.
-Sowing rate calibrations must be carefully managed.
+Seeding rate calibrations must be carefully managed.

 The same considerations apply for fertiliser rates.
 However, the risk of toxicity to seed is increased when fertiliser is more concentrated in the seeding furrow.
-Sowing pulses into wider rows may require deep placement or side banding of the fertiliser.
-(See section 4.7 Safe rates of fertiliser sown with the seed.)
+Seeding pulses into wider rows may require deep placement or side banding of the fertiliser.
+(See Section 4.7 Safe rates of fertiliser sown with the seed)